 If you intend to serve or sell alcohol, you will need a liquor license.
 If you already have an on-premises license relating to your business, you may be able to apply for a ‘sale on other premises authorisation’ that allows you to sell alcohol for consumption at your pop-up.
 For example, cafes and restaurants that already sell alcohol.
-For more information on liquor licenses see the NSW Office of Liquor, Gaming & Racing or equivalent state body.
+For more information on liquor licenses see Liquor & Gaming NSW or equivalent state body.

 If your pop-up business is a food business, you will need to abide by the food safety requirements and obligations.
 Many businesses that sell food need to notify enforcement agencies of their details, and you should check with your state food authority and local council for your notification and licensing requirements.
 The City of Sydney also offers free workshops for setting up and running temporary food businesses.

 Before you rush in head first and set up your pop-up business, there are a few issues you will need to consider before you start.
 You may also think about whether after putting in all the effort to start your pop-up business, to instead just set up your business!